chrispyle/oss-commands/README.md

 ## What's Provided

-There isn't really much provided by the Bundles library; it's more about supporting the *paradigm* of decoupling the generation of command generation from the execution of those commands.
+There isn't really much provided by the Commands library; it's more about supporting the *paradigm* of decoupling the generation of command generation from the execution of those commands.
 The entire library consists of only *five* java modules (excluding tests):